 Welcome to Year 6

 The highlight of our year (apart from SATs, of course…) is our residential visit to Ironbridge Gorge in Summer Term.
-Throughout the rest of the year, we also enjoy trips to Yorkshire Wildlife Park and the theatre, as well as visits from sculptor Janine Knight, author Matt Dickinson and first aid trainers.
+Throughout the rest of the year, we also enjoy working with visiting artists, first aid trainers and a Buddhist preacher.

 In a normal week, indoor PE is on a Friday and outdoor Games is on a Tuesday.
 However, we do ask the children to bring both kits in on a Monday and take them home on a Friday in case there are unplanned changes in the week.

-Maths homework is sent out on a Wednesday and should be submitted by the following Monday.
-We will also occasionally send other homework such as spellings.
+Homework is sent out on a Wednesday and should be submitted by the following Monday.

 Children are expected to read at home at least four times a week.
 This can be with an adult or independently and should be recorded in the reading journal.